 - Drafted and edited FCC rulemaking orders on licensing regulations and children’s programming requirements

 - Drafted sections of the FCC’s Media Bureau’s ruling in an adjudicatory proceeding involving a program carriage complaint

-- Provided guidance on public safety issues including E911, Next Generation 911, emergency preparedness and recovery, and FCC outage reporting rules
+- Provided guidance on public safety issues, including E911, Next Generation 911, emergency preparedness and recovery, and FCC outage reporting rules

-- Assisted a corporate client in navigating Chapter 11 bankruptcy through management of its wireless license assets
+- Assisted a corporate client in navigating Chapter 11 bankruptcy through the management of its wireless license assets

 - Counseled clients on emerging industry developments

 - Assisted clients with obtaining state certifications to provide telecommunications services